 Blizzard also outline how the best ladder players will compete in online tournaments, then attend combines – essentially proving grounds – to show their worth to prospective teams.
 In fact, they consider anyone who is of-age, eligible to play and owns the game as a free agent.
 That includes anyone currently on a team, and nothing ties them to that team besides their own legal contracts.

 This is a much more structured process than the normal hope-to-be-noticed system in other esports, though details are thin on the ground what a combine, for example, will actually entail.
 They're yet to be announced for season two, and teams for season one were formed simply by backroom discussions between existing pro players and teams.
 The latest Path to Pro information also makes no mention of them - it's possible that they were one thing that couldn't make the transition from the NFL to Overwatch's more online format.

 The first major contract to get a lot of notice was for Sinatraa, who will be playing for the NRG Esports team out of San Francisco.
 He's making $150,000 a year at 17, something we can all relate to, no doubt.
 This came about as part of a bidding war, according to ESPN, between Cloud9 and NRG.
 That's a lot of cash on the line.

 Ex-MLG are running the show

-MLG were purchased in full in late 2015 and so they've now been consolidated under the Activision Blizzard banner and will be running the Overwatch League, serving as the "operation foundation, partnership hub, and media production network" for both this and the COD World League.
-It will retain the MLG name, and it's their player that is hosting all the videos currently on the site.
-Whether all streams will be run via them as well remains to be seen, but it's entirely possible Blizzard don't want their hands in the fate of Twitch.
+MLG were purchased in full in late 2015 and so they've now been consolidated under the Activision Blizzard banner and will be running the Overwatch League, serving as the "operation foundation, partnership hub, and media production network" for both this and the Call of Duty World League.
+It will retain the MLG name, and it's their player that is hosting everything that isn't on Twitch.